Analytic properties of Stretch maps and geodesic laminations: Introduction

-Following the statement of this theorem, we restrict ourselves to maps between hyperbolic surfaces for the rest of the paper.
-We also make the standing assumption that the best Lipschitz constant is at least 1.
-In order to follow the rest of the paper, it is necessary to absorb the structure of the canonical laminations $\lambda$ in $M$ and $\mu$ in $N$ determined by a homotopy class of maps.
+For the rest of the paper following this theorem, we restrict ourselves to maps between hyperbolic surfaces.
+We also make the standing assumption that the best Lipschitz constant is at least one.
+In order to follow the rest of the paper, it is necessary to absorb the structure of the canonical laminations $\lambda$ in $M$ and $\lambda^\land$ in $N$ determined by a homotopy class of maps.
 We refer the reader who did not find the description in the beginning of the introduction satisfactory to Definition~\ref{canlamin}, and the papers \cite{thurston} and \cite{kassel}.
-In fact, they prove the existence of these canonical laminations, and show that every best Lipschitz map must contain $\lambda$ in the set of points at which the best Lipschitz constant is taken on (=maximum stretch set).
-Hence our infinity harmonic maps contain $\lambda$ in their stretch set.
-Gueritaud-Kassel use the term {\it optimal best Lipschitz} for best Lipschitz maps whose maximum stretch set is $\lambda.$ Note that Thurston's stretch maps are not optimal.
+In fact, the above papers papers contain a proof of the existence of these canonical laminations, and show that every best Lipschitz map must contain $\lambda$ in the set of points at which the best Lipschitz constant is taken on (=maximum stretch set).
+Hence our infinity-harmonic maps contain $\lambda$ in their stretch set.
+Gueritaud-Kassel use the term {\it optimal best Lipschitz} for best Lipschitz maps whose maximum stretch set is $\lambda.$ Note that Thurston's stretch maps are not optimal, but Gueritaud-Kassel prove the existence of optimal best Lipschitz maps.

 In Section~\ref{lipqgoesto1} we consider the limit $q \rightarrow1$.
 Here $q$ is the conjugate to $p$ satisfying $1/p+1/q=1$.
 As in \cite{daskal-uhlen1}, we normalize $S_{p-1}$ and obtain a measure in the limit as $p$ goes to infinity.
-In this paper, we similarly define
+In this paper, we similarly consider the rescaled tensor

-for a normalizing factor $\kappa_p$, and $|S_p| = \kappa_p(S_p,du_p)^\sharp$.
+for a normalizing factor $\kappa_p$, and $|S_p| = \kappa_p(S_p ;du_p)^\sharp=TrQ(du_p)^p$.
 The next theorem is a combination of Theorem~\ref{TTheorem A5} and Theorem~\ref{thm:limmeasures0}.